 Total blindness occurs when a person has a complete lack of vision.
 Total blindness can occur naturally, as some people are born without sight, or other factors cause it in some cases.

 When a person is termed legally blind, they have a corrected vision of 20-200 in their best-seeing eye or less in one eye.
 This fact means that if an object is 200 meters away, you would have to stand at least 20 meters close to see it.
-Non-disabled people can see the same object without moving closer.
+Persons without disability can see the same object without moving closer.

 A partially blind person has a specific limited vision.
-Partially blind people may see blurry objects or have difficulties distinguishing the shapes of objects.
+Partially blind persons may see blurry objects or have difficulties distinguishing the shapes of objects.

 Leading causes of blindness and vision impairment